chriskrycho/v5.chriskrycho.com/site/journal/2020/Can You Recommend a Book on This.md

 (All of this is that much truer of most popular *article*-writing, *especially* short-form articles!)

 **Finally,** while I could work around that problem by offering *qualified* recommendations, this is simply an enormous time commitment.
 For one thing, it means reading popular-level books simply and only for the sake of having recommendations to offer to people.
 For another, though, it means reading them closely and carefully enough that I could offer recommendations with the appropriate caveats: "Skip chapter 4; they really go off the rails."
-Were I a full-time pastor, I would commit to doing exactly this--*at least* one book every single month.
+Were I a full-time pastor, I would commit to doing exactly this—*at least* one book every single month.
 But I’m not.
 I am perpetually behind on the other reading I have to do, and adding popular books from which I myself would profit little is simply more of a time commitment than I’m willing to commit to at this point.

 ---